These movie music awards are named in honor of lyricist,

 This box set was released in celebration of the 100th birthday anniversary of one of the greatest film composers, Miklós Rózsa (1907-1995).
 It includes many of his best known themes such as from EL CID, THE THIEF OF BAGDAD, BEN HUR, KING OF KINGS, THE LOST WEEKEND, PLYMOUTH ADVENTURE, also several pieces for two pianos: NEW ENGLAND CONCERTO and SPELLBOUND CONCERTO.
 A superlative tribute to this film music master, with various orchestras conducted by Elmer Bernstein, Cliff Edelman, Joel McNeely, Richard Mueller-Lampertz, and Miklós Rózsa.
 Produced by Robert Townson.

-Preservation Award - Best Restored Film Score
+Preservation Award - Best Restored Film Soundtrack

 -- music Bernard Herrmann (Tribute Film Classics CD)